Top 10 Workers Comp Questions We Are Asked Most Often

 I had a great year with Workers Comp accidents this last year.
 Why did my E-Mod go up?
 That does not make sense.

-We receive most of our most upset emails and calls on this question, except for Question #1 that was previously posted.
+We receive most of our most upset emails and calls on this question, except for Question #1 which was previously posted.

 The E-Mod system is built on sustaining no or low loss years for at least three to four years.
 In other words, the risk window is longer than just one policy year.